Palace of De Boure: History

-On February 26, 1888, Leo De Boure (1840–1889), the oil magnate, founder of "Caspian Partnership" Joint Stock Company and millionaire appealed to the Baku City Council for approval of two-storied stone palace plan, which he wanted to build.
-On April 18, 1888, an agreement on allocation of 700 square meters of land was obtained on Sadovaya Street (present Niyazi Street).
+On February 26, 1888, Leo De Boure (1840–1889), the oil magnate, founder of "Caspian Partnership" Joint Stock Company and millionaire, appealed to the Baku City Council for approval of a two-storied stone palace plan, which he wanted to build.
+On April 18, 1888, an agreement on the allocation of 700 square meters of land was obtained on Sadovaya Street (present Niyazi Street).
 On August 26, urban engineer Nicholas von der Nonne and city architect, construction engineer Anton Kandinov confirm the plan of the palace.
 But architect A. Kandinov does not have the signature in the architectural project of the palace, and Nicholas von der Nonne is considered the only architect of the palace.
-On August 31, 1888, project of construction of the palace was approved by the Mayor of Baku, Stanislav Despot-Zenovich and member of the executive board, L. Nikulin.
+On August 31, 1888, project of construction of the palace was approved by the Mayor of Baku, Stanislav Despot-Zenovich and a member of the executive board, L. Nikulin.
 Soon the construction work began.

 Property of Caspian Society

 De Boure died in 1889 before the construction of the building was completed.
-His successors sold groundbreaking building to “Caspian Partnership” Joint Stock Company in January 1891 for 16,000 rubles.
+His successors sold a groundbreaking building to the “Caspian Partnership” Joint Stock Company in January 1891 for 16,000 rubles.
 Thus, the building became the property of the Society.
 Therefore, architects had to make some changes in the initial plan of the building.
 On the main facade of the building, two exit doors were constructed.
-The balconies was opened on Sadovaya Street side and Mikhailovsky Garden (now Vahid Garden) was the landscape from the balconies.
+The balconies were opened on the Sadovaya Street side and Mikhailovsky Garden (now Vahid Garden) was the landscape from the balconies.